 If you don’t think that kids should watch porn at any age, you can block porn completely.
 But how can you do it without violating your kid’s privacy and accessing their accounts on various apps and web browsers?

 A parental control app, such as mSpy, can be a solution.
 After you install it on your child’s device, you immediately get access to advanced monitoring functionality.

 With mSpy, you can check out your kids` browsing history, bookmarks, and visited websites.
-You can also block or restrict the inappropriate ones, such as porn streaming channels and dating apps.
+You can also block or restrict inappropriate ones, such as porn streaming channels and dating apps.

 What’s more, mSpy makes it possible to detect and block online predators who seek victims to abuse.
 And finally, you can see your kid’s real-time location and prevent them from meeting up with abusers in real life.

 Many researchers agree that kids should be educated about relationships and sex at a young age.
 They also believe that having a conversation about sex with your kid is the best way to prevent youngsters from making mistakes in the future.

 However, leaving a teen’s computer or mobile phone without any limitations can be dangerous.
-You can’t entirely rely on your child’s good conscious to protect them from peer influence.
+You can’t entirely rely on your child’s good conscious of protecting them from peer influence.
 So, monitoring their device is a proven and safe way to deal with kid porn.

 It’s good to know that parental control apps can help by letting you know what your child is up to online.